NEGRAH-S/Solar_project/README.md

 If any one interesteed to join to collab can ping me at Email or LinkedIn.

-## Wamt to make it for my Major Project
+## Want to make it for my Major Project
 If anyone want to contribute or co-develop can freely reach out to me